Detailed Guide to ServBay Directory Structure

 , redis.ini

-Note: ServBay is designed so that all PHP minor versions under the same major version share config files.
+Note: ServBay is designed so that all PHP minor versions under the same major version share a single configuration directory.
 For example, both PHP 8.3.3

 and 8.3.5